An instructional video from Forest Vance on how to do the Turkish get-up.

-The first time I tried the Turkish get up, I hated it.
+The first time I tried the Turkish to get up, I hated it.

-I learned it from someone who was great at DOING the exercise themselves, but didn’t really know how to TEACH it properly … and as a result, I honestly thought it was a bogus move.
-It hurt my shoulders and lower back, and I was almost ready to give up on it entirely …
+I learned it from someone great at DOING the exercise themselves but didn’t know how to TEACH it properly … and as a result, I honestly thought it was a bogus move.
+It hurt my shoulders and lower back, and I was almost ready to give up.

-HOWEVER – the fact still remains that it’s a tricky move.
-That’s why I always recommend folks start with the half Turkish get up.
-It’s a movement that provides many of the same benefits of the full TGU, but is a lot easier to learn.
-Once the half get up is mastered, it’s then time to move on to the full version of the exercise.
+HOWEVER – the fact remains that it’s a tricky move.
+That’s why I always recommend folks start with the half Turkish get-up.
+It’s a movement that provides many of the same benefits as the full TGU but is much easier to learn.
+Once the half-get-up is mastered, it’s then time to move on to the full version of the exercise.

-Today’s video and post quickly breaks down how to perform the half Turkish get up.
+Today’s video and post quickly break down how to perform the half Turkish get up.
 Please enjoy it!!

-Now you may or may not have seen this exercise, but it is a great way to learn the TGU.
-The Turkish get up is a great exercise for shoulder mobility and stability, for core strength, for hip mobility and a bunch of other things.
+You may or may not have seen this exercise, but it is a great way to learn the TGU.
+The Turkish get-up is a great exercise for shoulder and stability, core strength, hip mobility, and other things.

-BUT – it is also a bit tricky to learn, and it has a lot of moving parts.
+But – it is also a bit tricky to learn and has many moving parts.

-The half TGU is great to start out with, and you can do it as a stand alone exercise, but it also helps you learn the full movement.
+The half TGU is great to start with, and you can do it as a stand-alone exercise, but it also helps you learn the full movement.
 So I’ll walk you through it!

-The full Turkish get up goes from lying on the ground all the way to a standing position with a kettlebell overhead.
-With the half get up, we’re just practicing the first half of the movement.
+The full Turkish get-up goes from lying on the ground to standing with a kettlebell overhead.
+We’re just practicing the first half of the movement with the half-get-up.

 So all we’re going to do is start with the kettlebell right at the shoulder.
-Hand goes right through the handle of the ‘bell, pull it up to the frame and roll to the back.
+The hand goes right through the bell’s handle, pulls it up to the frame, and rolls to the back.

 So like I said – all we’re going to do is half of the movement.
 Right heel, same leg as your arm is up.
-Your right heel is up towards the right glute and your left leg and hand is out.
+Your right heel is up towards the right glute, and your left leg and hand are out.
 Drive through the right heel and punch up towards the elbow.
 Now we’re going to go up to the hand and into a bridge.
-Drive through this heel, push the right knee out with your belly button up towards the ceiling.
+Drive through this heel, and push the right knee out with your belly button towards the ceiling.
 Corkscrew with your bottom shoulder towards the floor and come back down.

 That’s your half Turkish get up.
-That’s a great one to do to learn the full movement and to get a lot of the same benefits.
 Train hard, and see you next time!
+That’s a great thing to do to learn the full movement and get many of the same benefits.

 – Forest Vance, MS, RKC II